tanner-johnson2718/ESP32_Deluminator/ESP32_Writeups/rename_me.md

     * Based on type of reset certain registers dictate boot flow
     * In the usual case the 2nd stage boot loader is called from addr `0x1000`
     * Reads the Boot Loader header and loads 3 memory regions associated with the 2nd stage boot loader:
+    * The passes control over to the loaded 2nd stage bootloader with entry at `0x4008_0688`

 | Seg | Addr | Len | Target | Comment |
 | --- | --- | --- | --- | --- |